aidenkoog/awesome-app-architecture/react_js/my_portfolio/README.md

 #### Summary

-This project shows data using the NAVER Map API.
+This project shows my profile, work experience, education, skills and etc.
 It is written based on JavaScript.

 - Language: Javascript